WPierre/ScafoBundle/README.md

 > &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;resources: ['bootstrap_3_horizontal_layout.html.twig']

 Same notice as previous step, four leding spaces for first line, eight for the next ones.

+###Install VirtualHost
+Set up a virtual host for your server.
+There's a standard Apache Virtualhost file ready to be adapted in The Scafo/ScafoBundle/Extra/VirtualHost folder.
+You might want to remove Symfony's /web/.htaccess file to enable the dev environnement on the front page while Scafo is still in beta stage.

 ###Install the assets
 Scafo's bundle contains several assets, including Bootstrap and jQuery.
 You have to install them using :